sillsdev/khmer-character-specification/specification.md

 </table>

-There is still a discussion on whether these phonemes are a combination of two phonemes: (unaspirated plosive + glottal fricative), i.e. (a) /ph, th, ch, kh/ versus (b) /pʰ, tʰ, cʰ, kʰ/.
-One might  argue that (a) is more likely to be more reasonable because the aspiration can be separated from the plosive when there is an infix. i.e. ខុស /khoh/ ‘to be wrong’ + -ម-, កំហុស /kɑm.hoh/ ‘mistake’.
+There is still a discussion on whether the following phonemes are a combination of two phonemes: (unaspirated plosive + glottal fricative), i.e. (a) /ph, th, ch, kh/ versus (b) /pʰ, tʰ, cʰ, kʰ/.
+One might  argue that (a) is likely to be more reasonable because the aspiration can be separated from the plosive when there is an infix. i.e. ខុស /khoh/ ‘to be wrong’ + -ម- /m/, កំហុស /kɑm.hoh/ ‘mistake’.

 For some foreign loan words, certain phonemes are used, yet they are not included in the table above as it is reserved for native phonemes.
 The phonemes are: labiodental fricative /f/, voiced alveolar fricative /z/, palatal fricative /ʃ/ and an alveolar implosive /ɠ/.
 They are usually found at the beginning of a syllable.